 Gastric ulcers are painful sores in the lining of the stomach caused by an acid imbalance due to the Helicobacter pylori bacteria.
 They can also be the result of alcohol use, smoking, stress, or certain anti-inflammatory medications.
 With gastric ulcers, patients generally feel immediate pain and discomfort in the upper abdominal area when they are hungry or immediately after they eat.
 Consequently, gastric ulcers occur periodically, alternating between painless and painful intervals.
 They can appear seasonally, being more pronounced in spring and fall.
 Gastric ulcers, also known as stomach ulcers, are very serious conditions and should be treated immediately.

 By virtue of their vast practice experience, our surgeons can successfully treat any type of gastric ulcer, regardless of the complexity it may entail.
-Whether your gastric ulcer is causing severe bleeding or has already led to complications such as stenosis, the medical professionals at Marina Del Rey Hospital will promptly find the most efficient and low-risk treatment for you.
+Whether your gastric ulcer is causing severe bleeding or has already led to complications such as stenosis, the medical professionals at Cedars-Sinai Marina del Rey Hospital will promptly find the most efficient and low-risk treatment for you.
 Surgery is generally recommended in the following cases:

 Below are some common drugs and treatments for gastric ulcers:

 Giant Gastric Ulcers »

 Proximal Gastroesophageal Ulcer »

 True Gastric Ulcers »

 Combined Gastric and Duodenal Ulcers »

 Symptoms of Gastric Ulcers